-- a) Defined segment exposures delineated into Agriculture, Retail, MSME and Corporate. - b) Industry wise segment ceilings on aggregate lending by Bank across Branches. - Individual borrower wise and borrower group wise lending ceilings linked as a percentage to the Bank's capital funds as at the end of the previous year.

-- d) Borrowers are subjected to credit rating and loans are granted only to those borrowers falling within defined thresholds of risk levels; the approach also includes diversification of borrowers within defined thresholds of risk levels. - e) The business of the Bank is within India including the IFSC branch located in GIFT City, Gujarat.
+- a) Defined segment exposures delineated into Agriculture, Retail, MSME and Corporate. - b) Industry wise segment ceilings on aggregate lending by Bank across Branches. - c) Individual borrower wise and borrower group wise lending ceilings linked as a percentage to the Bank's capital funds as at the end of the previous year. - d) Borrowers are subjected to credit rating and loans are granted only to those borrowers falling within defined thresholds of risk levels; the approach also includes diversification of borrowers within defined thresholds of risk levels. - e) The business of the Bank is within India including the IFSC branch located in GIFT City, Gujarat.
 In respect of certain industries; ceiling has been fixed for specific geographies with a view to contain Concentration risk.
 In respect of cross border trade which would involve exposures to banks and financial institutions located outside India, there is a geographic cap on exposures apart from cap on individual bank / institution.
 Bank has also fixed ceiling for its foreign currency exposures. - f) Bank has adopted a well-defined approach for sourcing and underwriting loan proposals.
-Proper due diligence is carried out while sourcing fresh credit limits. - g) Credit sanctioning powers are granted as per Credit Delegation Policy based upon the amount and riskiness of the exposure. - h) Regular review of all credit policies including exposure ceilings with due approval of Bank's Board of Directors. - i) Credit hub system is put in place to enhance quality of credit appraisal and underwriting process. - j) Specialized Credit Advisory Teams operating at strategic locations to streamline and monitor credit processes within the credit hubs, evaluate and chart action plans to act on EWS, conduct unit visit of stressed account and formulate other measures to maintain standard health classification of credit exposures. - k) Dedicated Credit Monitoring Department at national level and other key geographies to monitor / follow up of performance of loans and advances. - I) Robust statistical score cards used for retail credit appraisal process. - m) Model validation done on yearly basis to assess the discriminatory power of the model and to understand the calibration and the stability of the rating. - Bank has laid down appropriate mechanism for ongoing identification, development and assessment of expertise of officials in the area of credit appraisal, underwriting and credit management functions. - o) Internal credit rating of all credit proposals above ₹5.00 Crores is confirmed by Integrated Risk Management Department.
+Proper due diligence is carried out while sourcing fresh credit limits. - g) Credit sanctioning powers are granted as per Credit Delegation Policy based upon the amount and riskiness of the exposure. - h) Regular review of all credit policies including exposure ceilings with due approval of Bank's Board of Directors. - i) Credit hub system is put in place to enhance quality of credit appraisal and underwriting process. - j) Specialized Credit Advisory Teams operating at strategic locations to streamline and monitor credit processes within the credit hubs, evaluate and chart action plans to act on EWS, conduct unit visit of stressed account and formulate other measures to maintain standard health classification of credit exposures.

+- k) Dedicated Credit Monitoring Department at national level and other key geographies to monitor / follow up of performance of loans and advances. - Credit Administration Department at central level and at other key geographies to ensure compliance of documentation formalities and submission of post credit monitoring reports / compliance of sanction order covenants. - m) Robust statistical score cards used for retail credit appraisal process. - n) Bank also uses the Behavioral / transactional models for monitoring and timely intervention of retail borrowers. - o) Model validation done on yearly basis to assess the discriminatory power of the model and to understand the calibration and the stability of the rating. - p) Bank has laid down appropriate mechanism for ongoing identification, development and assessment of expertise of officials in the area of credit appraisal, underwriting and credit management functions. - q) Internal credit rating of all credit proposals above ₹5.00 Crores is confirmed by Integrated Risk Management Department.